Amor Gitano: Release and reception

-Chart performance
+Commercial performance

 "Amor Gitano" mainly sold in markets with a Latin demographic.
 It failed to make any impact on the main US Billboard Hot 100.
 However, the single charted on the US Latin Pop Songs chart, and peaked at number twenty-three.
 "Amor Gitano" was more successful on Spanish charts.
 The song peaked at number one on both the Spanish Singles and Download charts.
-It remained at the summit of the singles chart for thirteen weeks from May 28, 2007 to August 27, 2007, until later replaced by "Lamento Boliviano" by Dani Mata.
+It remained at the summit of the singles chart for thirteen weeks from May 28, 2007, to August 27, 2007, until later replaced by "Lamento Boliviano" by Dani Mata.
 "Amor Gitano" is also Beyoncé's second number-one hit on the Spanish Download Chart (the first was "Beautiful Liar") as well as her first Spanish-language number-one hit.
 The song was certified eight-times platinum (160,000 copies) for downloads and sixteen-times platinum (320,000 copies) for ringtone sales by the Productores de Música de España (PROMUSICAE).
 It is ranked at number one on the list of best-selling singles in Spain.